Do you sit down for meditation and wonder if you’re doing it right? Learn all about the universal meditation posture here.

 For those of us who are accustomed to sitting in a chair, you might be a bit intimidated by the notion of sitting on the ground in a cross-legged fashion.
 This is a good time to give it a try.
 If you find that it is difficult, you can assume one of the simpler cross-legged postures I mention below.

 There are a few variations on sitting cross-legged on the ground, but all of them are best supported by having a formal meditation cushion.
+I’m partial to those sold at Samadhi Cushions as their seats are well-made and firm.
 It is worth the investment to purchase a cushion if you’re going to launch a consistent meditation practice.
 And if you are going to use pillows from your couch or bed that’s okay, but it takes a lot of adjustment to get you sitting high enough so that it’s not painful.
 That said, if you want to grab some sturdy cushions and sit on those to get going, go for it.

 Six Ways to Sit for Meditation